SD91PL/ToDoList/README.md

 ## Description:
 The project was created using the basic features of the React library and the Tailwind CSS framework.
 The “dnd-kit” toolkit was also used to create a more interactive drag-and-drop interface.
+The "babel" packages enabled backward compatibility for browsers that support the ES2015 standard.

 ## Features:
 - adding, editing and deleting tasks